 The present document specifies technical characteristics and methods of measurements for the following equipment:

-Devices transmitting in the 1090 MHz band, used in Mode S multilateration equipment in an Advanced Surface Movement Guidance and Control System (A-SMGCS);
+Devices transmitting in the 1090 MHz band, used as reference transmitters in Mode S multilateration equipment in an Advanced Surface Movement Guidance and Control System (A-SMGCS);

 Devices transmitting in the 1090 MHz band, used for vehicle tracking in an Advanced Surface Movement Guidance and Control System (A-SMGCS);

-The present document does not apply to equipment which includes a transponder function and is primarily for use on an aircraft.
+The present document does not apply to equipment which includes a transponder function and which is primarily for use on an aircraft.

 Note 1: Antennas for this equipment are considered to be passive without an additional amplifier.